CliMA/ClimaArtifacts/README.md

    artifact_name = basename(@__DIR__))`
 5. The `create_artifact_guided` starts a guided process that gives you the string to put in your `Artifacts.toml` files.

+If you are creating multiple artifacts from the same file, consider adding `append = true` to ensure that the `OutputArtifacts.toml` has all the information.

 If your artifact is tied to your particular module, you may elect to add it to your repository instead.
 To do so, follow the same steps above with the